aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 4. Locate the URL of the ALB for the ECS service in the ECS console.
 Open the URL in a browser on port 8501 to open the web user interface and ask questions.

-## Development and testing deployment overview
+## Development and testing deployment

 The development and testing deployment provides the ability to see the code running in a SageMaker Studio environment to understand how it works, try modifications and see the results in real time.
 After confirming the changes work as expected, files in the /containers folder of the code repository can be updated for building container images in the production-like deployment outlined in the section above.